-To ensure that all FLCCA students are properly identified and served, the parent or guardian will be asked at least twice if their student has ever been evaluated for possible special education services, and if the student has ever received special education services as a student in a public or private school.
+To ensure that all FLCCA students are properly identified and served, the parent or guardian will be asked at enrollment and during a Strong Start Conference, if their student has ever been evaluated for possible special education services, and if the student has ever received special education services as a student in a public or private school.
 If so, the parent or guardian will be asked if their student has an active Individual Education Plan (IEP).
 FLCCA has a Child Find responsibility for each student they suspect may have a disability.
 During the school year, if school staff determines that a student may have a disability, this Child Find process is followed.
-Jennifer Burton is the Child Find Contact and can be best reached at jburton@k12.com or by calling the main office.
+Jennifer Burton is the Child Find Contact and can be best reached by calling the main office.